Knoll, Inc.

-Knoll (previously Knoll Inc., now a subsidiary MillerKnoll, Inc.), is an American company that manufactures office systems, seating, storage systems, tables, desks, textiles, as well as accessories for the home, office, and higher education.
-The company is the licensed manufacturer of furniture designed by notable architects and designers such as David Adjaye, Harry Bertoia, Ludwig Mies van der Rohe, Florence Knoll, Frank Gehry, Charles Gwathmey, Maya Lin, Marc Newson, Ini Archibong, Eero Saarinen, and Lella and Massimo Vignelli, under the company's KnollStudio division.
+Knoll (previously Knoll, Inc.; now a subsidiary brand of MillerKnoll, Inc.) is an American company that manufactures office and storage systems, furniture, textiles, and accessories.
+Its KnollStudio division is the licensed manufacturer of furniture designed by famous architects and designers such as Harry Bertoia, Ludwig Mies van der Rohe and Lilly Reich, Florence Knoll, Frank Gehry, Charles Gwathmey, Maya Lin, Marcel Breuer, Eero Saarinen, and Lella and Massimo Vignelli.
 Over 40 Knoll designs can be found in the permanent design collection of the Museum of Modern Art in New York City.

 History

 The company was founded in New York City in 1938 by Hans Knoll.
 Production facilities were moved to Pennsylvania in 1950.
-After the death of Hans in 1955, his wife Florence Knoll took over as head of the company.
-The company is headquartered in East Greenville, Pennsylvania and has manufacturing sites in North America (East Greenville, Grand Rapids, Muskegon, and Toronto) and Italy (Foligno and Graffignana).
+After the death of Hans in 1955, his wife, Florence Knoll, took over as head of the company.
+The company is headquartered in East Greenville, Pennsylvania and has manufacturing sites in East Greenville, Grand Rapids, Muskegon, and Toronto in North America; it also manufactures products in Foligno and Graffignana in Italy.

 In 2011, Knoll received the National Design Award for Corporate and Institutional Achievement from the Cooper Hewitt, Smithsonian Design Museum.

 The acquisition of Knoll by Herman Miller was announced in April 2021 in a $1.8 billion deal.
 The merger closed in the third quarter of 2021.
-The merged company is listed on the Nasdaq Stock Market and trades under the symbol: MLKN.
+The merged company is listed on the Nasdaq Stock Market and trades under the symbol MLKN.

-In July 2021, the company was rebranded as "MillerKnoll".
+In July 2021, the company was rebranded as MillerKnoll.

 Notable designers

-Many noteworthy designers have done work for Knoll, including:
+Designers who have worked for the company or whose designs are manufactured by Knoll include:

 Significant products

-Many of the company's products are included in museum collections, such as the Cooper-Hewitt, National Design Museum.
+Some of the company's products are included in museum collections, such as the Cooper-Hewitt, National Design Museum, the Philadelphia Museum of Art, and the Museum of Modern Art.